KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 Osler's paper identifies phenomena.
 It does not provide diagnostic criteria.
 At no point does the paper establish formal conditions for distinguishing:

-- A distributed cognitive process that sustains false beliefs from one that develops true or structurally coherent beliefs
+- A distributed cognitive process that sustains false beliefs from one that develops veracious or structurally coherent beliefs
 - AI collaboration that reinforces delusion from AI collaboration that supports legitimate intellectual work
-- A user whose self-narrative is pathologically confabulated from a user whose self-narrative is accurately constructed through sustained reflection
+- A person whose self-narrative is pathologically confabulated from a person whose self-narrative is accurately constructed through sustained reflection
 - Framework building that constitutes "delusional thinking" from framework building that constitutes philosophical development

 The paper treats "delusion" as a given — importing clinical diagnosis as a boundary condition rather than providing structural criteria for identification.
 In the Chail case, delusion is established by prior clinical assessment.
 But the framework Osler constructs is not limited to clinically diagnosed individuals.
 She explicitly extends her analysis beyond clinical cases, writing that the implications "stretch well beyond clinical psychosis" and examining how AI might sustain "self-serving but inaccurate narratives" in non-clinical populations.